Zytronium/star-trek-battle-sim/Design Documents/PROJECT_OVERVIEW.md

 - **Scalable Architecture**: Modern web technologies for performance and maintainability

 ### Theme Alignment
-This project perfectly embodies the **space exploration and tactical combat** theme by:
-- **Space Setting**: Immersive space environment with realistic physics
-- **Strategic Thinking**: Complex combat requiring planning and resource management
-- **Technological Advancement**: Progressive weapon and defense systems
-- **Faction Warfare**: Classic Star Trek conflicts between different species
-- **Exploration**: Discovering new ships, weapons, and tactical combinations
+This project fits the **T.V.
+Shows & Movies** theme becuase Star Trek is a T.V.
+Show (and has several movies) and we're using data that's as close to canon as possible.

 ## Technology Stack